Grosseto

-Grosseto (/it/) is a city and a comune in the central Italian region of Tuscany, the capital of the province of Grosseto and the main city of the Maremma.
-The city lies 12 km from the Tyrrhenian Sea, at the centre of an alluvial plain on the Ombrone river.
+Grosseto (/it/) is a city and a comune in the central Italian region of Tuscany, capital of the province of Grosseto.
+It is the most populous city of Maremma region and southern Tuscany.

+Located at the center of the Maremma region, the city was born on the right bank of the Ombrone river, near the Tyrrhenian Sea.
+The first center raised in the Middle Ages, following the end of the ancient city of Rusellae.
+Since the 19th century has had a great economic and demographic development, which makes it an important city for services, agriculture and as a seaside resort.

-It is the most populous city in Maremma, with 82,284 inhabitants.
-The comune of Grosseto includes the frazioni of Marina di Grosseto, the largest one, Roselle, Principina a Mare, Principina Terra, Montepescali, Braccagni, Istia d'Ombrone, Batignano, Alberese and Rispescia.
+The comune of Grosseto, with 82,284 inhabitants, includes the frazioni of Marina di Grosseto, Roselle, Principina a Mare, Principina Terra, Montepescali, Braccagni, Istia d'Ombrone, Batignano, Alberese and Rispescia.